fastapi/fastapi/typing_doc.md

 Runtime behavior is still not defined.
 It would probably make sense to have an attribute `__typing_doc__` on the function, method, or class. `__doc__` is already reserved for docstrings.

 For parameters, it could include the same object in the same `Annotated` type annotations.

-It would probably make sense to have a way to support early adopters.
-The same way the [`dataclass_transform` had an "Alternate Form"](https://github.com/microsoft/pyright/blob/main/specs/dataclass_transforms.md#alternate-form).

 ## Copyright